Interstate 49: Shreveport segment

-In addition to the southern extension, Louisiana officials are also working on the completion of I-49 from Shreveport to the Arkansas state line.
+In addition to the southern extension, Louisiana officials are working on the completion of I-49 from Shreveport to the Arkansas state line.
 Options for the remaining gap between I-20 and I-220 in Shreveport include the proposed Inner-City Connector, a 3.6 mi direct connection between the completed portions of I-49.
 A no-build proposal is to reroute I-49 onto existing portions of LA 3132 (Inner Loop Expressway) and I-220 through Shreveport.
+Opposition regarding the direct routing through the historic Allendale neighborhood led to new proposal that would also provide a direct connection to the completed I-49, but loop around the neighborhood instead of going through it.
+The proposal was made public on January 20, 2023, with strong public opposition and positive feedback.